Gingerbread Bars with Cream Cheese Frosting

 - If you love ginger, then this is one cookie bar you are going to make over and over again.
 So, double the batch and save leftovers in the freezer.

 - Ginger, when combined with molasses, has a wonderfully soft texture.
-And when combined with brown sugar and butter, gives these bars their chewiness.
+And when combined with brown sugar and butter, it gives these bars their chewiness.

-- And all the ingredients in this recipe are easy to find or simple pantry staples such as molasses.
+- And all the ingredients in this recipe are easy to find or simple pantry staples, such as molasses.

-- Also, I am using an electric mixer ( hand mixer or stand mixer) but you can also use just a large bowl and whisk.
+- Also, I am using an electric mixer ( hand mixer or stand mixer), but you can also use just a large bowl and whisk.

 - These bars will keep at room temperature for up to a week and are perfect to add to your holiday cookie platter during Christmas.